-Accordingly, we believe the Commission should revisit New Form PF with the goal of streamlining the requirements to make the form more consistent with its intended purpose and reduce the burdens on reporting advisers.
-Among other things, the Commission should amend New Form PF to:
+Accordingly, we believe the Commission should rescind the 2023 and 2024 Form PF amendments with the goal of streamlining the requirements to make the form more consistent with its intended purpose and reduce the burdens on reporting advisers.
+Among other things, the Commission should amend Form PF to:

-- Focus the data collection on information relevant to potential systemic risk assessment and not readily attainable from other sources. - Permit aggregated reporting and better align data requests with risk management practices to collect meaningful and accurate data. - Narrow the scope of sensitive information collected on Form PF in light of cybersecurity and other risks that could result from inadvertent disclosures of Form PF information. - Revise the definition of hedge fund, including by distinguishing between open-end and closedend funds, to permit advisers to report information on Form PF in a manner that best represents the type of fund and the type of reporting that is most relevant to the fund. - With respect to the Current Reports Requirement, eliminate the "Operations Event" trigger for reporting, which has proven very difficult to operationalize, and reevaluate the other triggers in
+- Focus the data collection on information relevant to potential systemic risk assessment and not readily attainable from other sources. - Permit aggregated reporting and better align data requests with risk management practices to collect meaningful and accurate data. - Narrow the scope of sensitive information collected on Form PF in light of cybersecurity and other risks that could result from inadvertent disclosures of Form PF information. - Revise the definition of hedge fund, including by distinguishing between open-end and closedend funds, to permit advisers to report information on Form PF in a manner that best represents the type of fund and the type of reporting that is most relevant to the fund. - With respect to the 2023 event reporting requirement, at a minimum, eliminate the "Operations Event" trigger for reporting, which has proven very difficult to implement, and reevaluate (or eliminate) the other triggers in the rule to reduce burdens on reporting advisers and avoid overreporting.